Family 3min Read

 5. Try to keep to their schedule.

 Maintain a regular schedule and routine as much as possible.
 Children feel more comfortable when they keep to a schedule.
-It can be quite difficult to stick to business as usual, but they should feel as much normalcy as possible in an unusual situation.
+It can be quite tricky to stick to business as usual, but kids should feel as much normalcy as possible in an unusual situation.

 What to Pack in Case of an Evacuation